 In Layman’s words, any data that adheres to a data model with a well-defined structure and can be readily accessed and utilized by computer programs is referred to as Structured data.
 With it, similar items are seamlessly connected in databases to establish relations or classes.
 Such connections enable companies to find hidden patterns with data analytics for making informed decisions for business growth.

-Data is a crucial source of information for businesses, in various forms such as customer feedback, financial records, and social media posts.
+Data is a crucial source of information for businesses in various forms, such as customer feedback, financial records, and social media posts.
 However, much of this data is unstructured and difficult to quantify, such as emotions and reasons for behavior.
-In contrast, structured data is organized and can be easily understood and processed by computers, which allows for more efficient analysis and decision-making.
+Structured Data is crucial because of the following reasons:

 What are the Alternatives for Structured Data?